nikolaia/changelogAAS/README.md

 Integrate with the APIs of your deployment pipeline to generate changelogs to prevent adding changelog generation into the pipeline itself.

-Currently works with a pipeline consisting of Octopus Deploy (OD), TeamCity (TC) and JIRA.
+Currently works with a pipeline consisting of Octopus Deploy (OD), TeamCity (TC) and JIRA, but it should be easy to swap any of them out.
+The goal is to make a pluggable solution where you choose which systems you want to use.

 ## Configuration